Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Experiments using simulated data

 \subsection{Preconditioner comparison}

 First, we compare the proposed preconditioners with regard to the runtime and the variance of log-marginal likelihoods.
 We consider varying numbers of random vectors $t$ for the SLQ approximation.
 For each preconditioner and number of random vectors, the calculation of the likelihood is done at the true covariance parameters and repeated $100$ times with different random vectors.
 Since with some preconditioners computations are rather slow as many CG iterations are required, we use a relatively small sample size of $n=5'000$.
 Figure \ref{fig:P_comparison_CG_5000} reports the results.
 The runtime reported is the average wall-clock time.
-The VADU, LRAC, and LVA preconditioners clearly have the smallest variance and the fastest runtime.
-The other three preconditioners result in much larger runtimes and variances.
+The VADU, LRAC, and LVA preconditioners clearly have the fastest runtime and a small variance.
+The ZIRC preconditioner has an even smaller variance but a longer runtime than the VADU, LRAC, and LVA preconditioners.
+For the ZIRC preconditioner, we use the sparsity pattern of $\tilde{\vecmat{\Sigma}}^{-1}$ since breakdowns occur when using the sparsity pattern of $\vecmat{B}$.
+For larger data sets, we also observe breakdowns when using the sparsity pattern of $\tilde{\vecmat{\Sigma}}^{-1}$.
+Note that the runtime of the ZIRC preconditioner is mainly determined by the construction of the preconditioner and not by the CG method itself, since this preconditioner is quite accurate in our experiments.
+The three remaining preconditioners have much larger runtimes and variances.
 In Figure \ref{fig:P_comparison_CG_100000} in Appendix \ref{appendix:add_res_sim}, we additionally report the results when repeating the experiment using a large sample size of $n=100'000$ for the VADU and LRAC preconditioners.
 We observe only minor differences between these two preconditioners.
+In Figures \ref{fig:P_comparison_CG_rho=0.01} and \ref{fig:P_comparison_CG_rho=0.25} in Appendix \ref{appendix:add_res_sim}, we also report analogous results when using a small and large range of $\rho=0.01$ and $\rho=0.25$, respectively.
+We find that the VADU preconditioner outperforms the LRAC preconditioner for the small range, while the LRAC preconditioner outperforms the VADU preconditioner for the large range.
+In contrast to the VADU, LVA, and ZIRC preconditioners, the LRAC has a tuning parameter corresponding to the rank $k$. \citet{maddox2021iterative} recommend a rank of $k=50$.
+In Figure \ref{fig:P_LRAC_ranks} in Appendix \ref{appendix:add_res_sim}, we briefly analyze the impact of the rank $k$.
+In line with \citet{maddox2021iterative}, we find that $k=50$ is a good choice.
+Note that the experiments in this subsection and the following Section \ref{section:LanczosVSsim} are conducted on only one simulated data set since we do not want to mix sampling variability and variability of the simulation-based approximations.
+However, the results do not change when using other samples (results not reported).